 2017 National Black Catholic Congress XII Pastoral Plan of Action developed by delegates who were appointed by bishops from the dioceses of the United States.
 Click Here

 DUE TO THE CONTINUING WAVE OF PRECAUTIONARY MEASURES SURROUNDING THE CORONAVIRUS, THE 37TH ANNUAL ST. CHARLES LWANGA CENTER TESTIMONIAL DINNER AND AUCTION PREVIOUSLY SCHEDULED FOR SUNDAY, MARCH 22, 2020 HAS BEEN POSTPONED.
 PLEASE CONTACT THE CENTER FOR ADDITIONAL INFORMATION.
 WE WILL REMAIN COMPLIANT WITH ARCHDIOCESAN AND GOVERNMENTAL MANDATES CONCERNING THE RESCHEDULING OF THE CELEBRATION.
-ADDITIONAL POSTPONEMENTS INCLUDE OUR WEEKLY BIBLE STUDY AND ON-SITE CLASSES FOR SACRAMENT OF CONFIRMATION FORMATION.
+ALSO, POSTPONEMENTS INCLUDE OUR WEEKLY BIBLE STUDY AND ON-SITE CLASSES FOR SACRAMENT OF CONFIRMATION FORMATION.
 WE THANK EVERYONE FOR YOUR CONTINUAL SUPPORT.
-LET'S KEEP EACH OTHER IN PRAYER.